-The story above was adapted by Adrien Pichoud.
-SYZ's Investment Strategy Group recently shared its macroeconomic, asset valuation and market risk views for 2018: please go to our website to read and/or watch the video of our team's "Opportunities and Threats in 2018" assessment, which includes our outlook for 'Goldilocks' and all the other cast members in the story above over the coming year.
+The story above was adapted by Adrien Pichoud, SYZ Wealth Management's Economist.

+SYZ's Investment Strategy Group recently shared its macroeconomic, asset valuation and market risk views for 2018: please go to www.syzbank.com to read and/or watch the video of our team's "Opportunities and Threats in 2018" assessment, which includes our outlook for 'Goldilocks' and all the other cast members in the story above over the coming year.